-- Ensuring that the needs of all children in his/her class are met through a differentiated curriculum and suitable deployment of support staff. - Familiarising themselves with children's records and information regarding their SEN children - Supporting children in achieving their Provision Map expected outcomes. - Keeping the SENDCo informed of any changes to need or circumstances - Using advice and strategies suggested by outside agencies - Informing the SENDCo of their concerns, or concerns expressed by parents - Involving pupils at an appropriate level in planning their own learning.
+- Creation of a termly year group provision map describing provision and intended outcomes for groups and individuals. - Creating individual SEND Support Plans for children on the SEND register describing in class provision, any specific interventions and suggestion for support that could be provided at home. - Ensuring that the needs of all children in his/her class are met through a differentiated curriculum and suitable deployment of support staff across the year group team structure. - Supporting children in achieving their Provision Map expected outcomes. - Familiarising themselves with children's records and information regarding their SEND children - Keeping the SENDCo informed of any changes to need or circumstances following review meetings with parents. - Using advice and strategies suggested by outside agencies - Informing the SENDCo of their concerns, or concerns expressed by parents - Involving pupils at an appropriate level in planning their own learning. - Completing transiting paperwork for next class teacher/school placement to include updated strengths and needs descriptors and One Page Profile.